MEDGA-eth/EDB/DEV.md

 cargo +nightly clippy --all --all-targets --all-features -- -D warnings
 ```

-## Note
+## Notes

-+ The `debug-layer` and `debug-ui` will be used by other projects like foundry.
-It is hence important to make sure it will not introduce any loop dependencies.
++ The `debug-layer` and `debug-ui` will be used by other projects like Foundry.
+Therefore, it is crucial to avoid introducing any circular dependencies.
 The following crates are safe to use:
     + `foundry-common`
     + `foundry-block-explorers`
     + `foundry-compiler`
-    + `foundry-evm`
+    + `foundry-evm`: theoretically safe to use, but it is recommended not to use it in `debug-layer` and `debug-ui`.
-    + `anvil`: anvil would not depend on any debugger crates, and it is hence safe to use.
+    + `anvil`: safe to use as it does not depend on any debugger crates (recommended to use only in the `edb` crate).
++ The `utils` crate is intended for functions that should either be used by other projects like Foundry or generally by all EDB crates.
+Functions used exclusively by a single EDB crate should be placed within that crate.

 ## Todo

 + [ ] Migrate the Foundry Debugger into EDB.
 + [ ] Redesign the UI to support complex user input.
 + [ ] Support command history.
++ [ ] Support caching in the debugger.
++ [ ] Move the dependency declarations to the top of `cargo.toml`.